 Are you managing your business’s assets as efficiently as possible?
-The asset turnover ratio formula can help you figure out a precise answer to this business accounting question.
+The asset turnover ratio formula can help you figure out a precise answer to this business finance question.

 Asset turnover ratio is one of the most crucial business stats and accounting formulas to know.
 Not only will this figure help you understand if you should tweak your processes (like production, for instance) to optimize your sales, but it’ll also give you a sense of whether you’re performing your best as a manager.
 Plus, the asset turnover ratio can come in handy when you’re looking into business funding.

 We’ll show you how to calculate the asset turnover ratio equation, and why it’s important to understand this accounting term.
 Then, we’ll review a few ways to improve yours.

 Your asset turnover ratio is an equation to help you figure out how you’re using your assets to generate sales.
 In much simpler terms, by finding your asset turnover, you can figure out how many dollars of sales you’re generating for every dollar in the value of assets you have.
 This accounting principle is a peek into the efficiency of your business—whether or not you’re using the assets you have, both fixed and current, to generate sales.